 - Efficient engineering is possible with cost savings.

-- Due to integrated communication there is higher flexibility in production.
+- Due to integrated communication, there is higher flexibility in production.

-- Due to data consistency there is improved quality.
+- Due to data consistency, there is improved quality.

 Due to relatively small production volumes and huge varieties of applications, industrial automation makes use of new technologies developed in other markets.
-Automation companies customize products for specific application and requirements.
+Automation companies customize products for specific applications and requirements.
 From targeted application, the innovation comes rather than any hot or new technology.

-The new innovations have given industrial automation new surges of growth since the past few decades.
+The new innovations have given industrial automation new surges of growth over the past few decades.
 The Programmable logic controller is now replaced by relay-logic and generates growth in applications where custom logic was difficult to implement and change.
 This controller is reliable than relay-contacts and easy to program and reprogram.
 In automobile test installation the growth was rapid and had to be re-programmed.
 The programmable logic controller has a long and productive life and has now become a commodity.
 Through the use of computers for control systems the programmable controller was developed.
 Similar such new developments in industrial automation have enabled higher growth potential.

 SolutionBuggy is an exclusive and dedicated platform for the Manufacturing Sector in India.
 It seamlessly bridges the gap between the industrial sector and professionals for on-demand consultation and services including projects.
 It connects SMEs and Large Scaled Industries with Industrial Consultants/ Experts and Industrial Product Suppliers over the internet for collaboration and success.

-It is an integratedplatform wherein industries can share their issues/ problems and post requirements; consultants/ experts can showcase their capabilities and offer services and solutions and suppliers can list their products to match the industry requirements.
+It is an integrated platform wherein industries can share their issues/ problems and post requirements; consultants/ experts can showcase their capabilities and offer services and solutions and suppliers can list their products to match the industry requirements.